The Web address of this article is

 mates with and without kids.

-with hundreds of troubled couples, this article offers...
+with hundreds of troubled couples and families, this article offers...

 what's unique about ex-mate